based-jace/memento/README.md

 * password: password123

 ## About
-memento is a user/admin file-storage app built with Flask, Vue, and GCP (Firestore and Google Cloud Storage).
+Secretary is a user/admin file-storage app built with Flask, Vue, and GCP (Firestore and Google Cloud Storage).

-## How to Run memento
+## How to Run Secretary
-To run your own instance of memento, you're going to need a Google account to set up a [Firebase](https://console.firebase.google.com/) project.
+To run your own instance of Secretary, you're going to need a Google account to set up a [Firebase](https://console.firebase.google.com/) project.

 ## Walkthrough
 ### Step 0.
 Install [git](https://git-scm.com/) and [Python3](https://www.python.org/downloads/)